 In researching my latest book I became obsessed with the things we have equated with marriage culturally.
 Love.
 Friendship.
 Forever.
 Monogamy.

-When I did some digging I realized that it’s easier to reject marriage ideologically than to do so in reality.
-We can look at the torrid, exclusionary history of the institution, or the way that it’s abused by governments and individuals worldwide and come to the conclusion that marriage is trash.
+When I did some digging I realised that it’s easier to reject marriage ideologically than to do so in reality.
+We can look at the torrid, exclusionary history of the institution, or the way that it’s abused by governments and individuals worldwide and here in the UK and come to the conclusion that marriage is trash.
 But we can also look at it from a different perspective: one which apportions rights and promises support in a society, and under a state, that is largely disinterested in your welfare.
 And so I started looking for ways to do marriage differently, to subvert it from within.
 For my book I spoke with divorcees, people who’d married themselves, people who married objects, and people who were — perhaps most poignantly here — in open marriages.

 Now, data on open marriages is very skewable.
 If you fly over to the Bay Area in San Francisco, statistics say that over half of gay married couples are in open relationships.
 If you fly back to Brexit Island, there are basically no statistics about open and poly marriages because it’s far too left-wing a concept for a right-wing government to collect data on.
 But one thing we do know is that they happen.
 We have all seen it, from the uncle and auntie who have an ‘arrangement’ to that one article you read in a cool culture magazine about a couple going open and it being the best thing that ever happened to them.
 We also know it because we have all felt it: even my best mate from home who is a dedicated monogamist told me in an interview for the book that she had thought about it, about sleeping with other people.
 But she wouldn’t act on it.
 When I asked why, she said: "Because I’m married!"

-It was then I realized that marriage has been used as a mechanism for us to cleave off our imaginations of the possibilities of what could be.
+It was then I realised that marriage has been used as a mechanism for us to cleave off our imaginations of the possibilities of what could be.
 One of my biggest fears is not of marriage itself and the good things it represents — trying, togetherness, celebration — but of slowly whittling down my desires until I’m cleaning the skirting boards and ordering a Magimix from Currys PC World.
 Why?
 Because I’m married!

 As research, I spent a fair amount of time speaking with people in poly and open marriages.
 People who got married for similar reasons to why most get married, really: a nice day, stability in a world that’s unstable, love.
 In fact, some of the most inspirational stories I heard were ones where poly married people had found that opening up their marriage had in fact strengthened the primary partnership.
 Because it gave them space elsewhere to discuss the problems in their marriage.
 Because they didn’t feel that dreadful feeling of being tied down.
 Because they didn’t have to declare to the world that since they are now married they are no longer desirable.
 Because they had more sex.
 And because they felt what is known as compersion — a sort of good jealousy, one that makes you feel happy for your partner and makes you desire them more because someone else desires them too.